geschke/invaps/README.md

 ## Quick Start

 Invaps is built on top of the [Gin](https://gin-gonic.com/) HTTP web framework.
-Gin uses the environment variable GIN_MODE to set up debug mode, which contains additional output not required for operation.
-If GIN_MODE is not set, debug mode is enabled; for operation and to disable debug mode, set GIN_MODE=release.
+Gin uses the environment variable `GIN_MODE` to set up debug mode, which contains additional output not required for operation.
+If `GIN_MODE` is not set, debug mode is enabled; for operation and to disable debug mode, set `GIN_MODE=release`.

-When invaps is started, the configuration file .env is read.
+When invaps is started, the configuration file `.env` is read.
 If this is missing or no connection can be established, invaps is terminated.

 A successful start of invaps looks like the following: